Living in a motorhome full time has become an increasingly popular lifestyle choice, offering freedom, adventure, and simplicity.

-- Try Out a Short Test Trip: After trying out the driveway, go for a short trip from anywhere between two to four weeks to get out of your comfort zone in a faraway travel destination far from home.
+- Try Out a Short Test Trip: After trying out the driveway, go for a short trip to get out of your comfort zone in a travel destination away from home.
 During this trip, you can fine-tune your motorhome to suit you better.
-You’ll also get a good idea if motorhoming full-time is for you or not.
+You’ll also get a good idea if motor homing full-time is for you or not.

-We honestly did not realise quite how much preparation and organisation the switch from how we were living our “ordinary” lives previously, to full time van life travel in our tiny home on wheels would take.
-Since we left our jobs, we’ve seriously been busier than ever getting everything ready for this trip of a lifetime!
+We honestly did not realise quite how much preparation and organisation the switch from how we were living our “ordinary” lives previously, to full time motorhome life in our tiny home on wheels would take.

-We know it will absolutely all be worth it, but we wanted to be real and explain that it has been a long process with many many months of planning, which has been super stressful at times, and to tell you all the things you may need to consider if you’re planning to try out van life.
+We want to be real and explain that it is a long process with many months of planning, which can be super stressful at times, and to tell you all the things you may need to consider if you’re planning to try out van life.

 Selling Our House

-We felt a massive relief once we had sold our house and everything was complete as this was a huge thing for us to do to get started on our van life journey!
+We felt a massive relief once we had sold our house, and everything was complete as this was a huge thing for us to do to get started on our motorhome life journey.

 Buying our motorhome

-You’d think this would be simple right?! surprise – It wasn’t.
+You’d think this would be simple right?
+It wasn’t.

 For that reason, and the time scale that we were on with selling our house, leaving our jobs etc, we actually had to change our motorhome and go for one that was in stock at the dealership.